Donald Gibb, revenge of the nerds

 Another fan stated, “GenX sadness.
 Just saw a news alert that Donald Gibb passed away.
 Ogre in Revenge of the Nerds.
 Ray Jackson in Bloodsport.
 Legend.”

-A different social media user said, “RIP Donald Gibb, a true original on screen.
+“RIP Donald Gibb, a true original on screen.
 Gone far too soon.
 His performances always stood out.
-Sending love to his family and friends.
+Sending love to his family and friends,” another person wrote.

 Then, before what many would call his big break, Gibb made episodic appearances in various TV shows.
 Some are “Alice,” “Simon & Simon,” “Hardcastle and McCormick,” “The A-Team,” and “Just Our Luck.”